sayanraha/Script-Vista/README.md

 ## How to use Script-Vista?

-To use Script-Vista, you can simply go to the link this link ->  https://script-vista.netlify.app/
+To use Script-Vista, you can simply go to this link ->  https://script-vista.netlify.app/

 ## Features of Script-Vista
 Script-Vista has several features that make it a great choice for developers.
 Some of the key features include: